0

 Will SIPA award less or more than the outlined range?

-Smaller and larger grants will be considered up to $6,500 (with the exception of up to $15,000 for broadband projects).
+Smaller and larger grants will be considered up to $10,000.

 What is my government entity required to do in return for a grant award?

-Grant awardees are required to submit an update on the project though an online form, provided by SIPA, sometime later in the year.
+Grant awardees are required to submit an update on the project through an online form, provided by SIPA, sometime later in the year.

 What is the difference between the single point of contact for the application and the single point of contact for the project requested?